FiredMosquito831/Mosquito-Ocr-Local/README.md

        * It will open a browse window and after selecting an image the OCR will start then the text will be available within the text box
    * Easy selection of languages to be used during OCR
        * A selected languages list can be modified with add/removoe languages from a dropdown/text input table and using the buttons
+       * Languages can be added by writing the name of the language directly instead of using the dropdown as well
    * Dark and white mode (Dark mode looks pretty bad it is a work in progress)
 ---